scholarslab/scholarslab.github.io/collections/_posts/2023-02-27-time-lapse-with-blender.md

 ### Video Stabilization

 Now that you have a time lapse video, you can work on stabilizing the individual frames.
 This tutorial by Oliver Villar is excellent and thorough.
-The biggest obstacles I rant into were version changes (Blender at 3.4.1 looks very different) and some things I'm going to clarify below.
+The biggest obstacles I ran into were version changes (Blender at 3.4.1 looks very different) and some things I'm going to clarify below.
 For starters, you want to open the Movie Clip Editor to enable the ability to create tracks for stabilization.

 <iframe width="560" height="315" style="padding:0px 50px;" src="https://www.youtube.com/embed/nU8zqn091rM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>